PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ```

-In general, if you want to show the value of these macros on your system, you can do it via
+In general, if you want to show the value of these macros on your system, you can do it via `rpm --eval` macro:

-`rpm --eval &lt;macro>`:

 ```